Why should I transfer my cash Isa?

 How do I transfer a cash Isa to a cash Isa?

 Step 1: Find the best rate cash Isa that allows transfers in

 The Which?
-Money Compare Isa comparison tables let you search Isa accounts to choose the best rates based on the quality of service you can expect to get, as well as the benefits of the product itself.
+Money Compare Isa comparison tables let you search Isa accounts to choose the best rates based on the quality of service you can expect to get, as well as further details of the product itself.

 Which?
 Money Compare tables also make it clear whether or not an Isa accepts transfers in from other providers.
 Make sure you pick one that does.

 If you need more help, our interactive flowchart below makes it simple for you to decide whether to transfer your Isa funds, based on how quickly you need access to your money, your attitude to risk and whether or not you're willing to take financial advice.

 Step 2: Watch out for penalties